mcandre/linters/README.md

 [flake8-quotes](https://github.com/zheller/flake8-quotes) is a plugin for flake8 that enforces single vs double quotes.

-[bandit](https://github.com/openstack/bandit) security focused Python static analyzer
+[bandit](https://github.com/openstack/bandit) security focused Python static analyzer.
+Your mileage may vary, regarding the usefulness of its warnings.
+(For example, if your application intends to open an SSH connection, then it is not particularly helpful for bandit to complain about open SSH connections.)

 [pep8](https://pypi.python.org/pypi/pep8/) checks Python code for PEP8 conformance.